nyang64/user-manager/README.md

   1. See ".env.example" for the required environment variables

 ## Contributing
-1. Ensure your syntax is cleaned up before you commit using ["pre-commit"](https://pre-commit.com/).
-Complete the following two steps:
+1. Ensure your syntax is cleaned up before you commit, install [pre-commit](https://pre-commit.com/)
   1. Global setup:
         1. Pre-commit needs to be added to your machine's global packages.
         1. MacOS: Run: `brew install pre-commit`
         1. Other operating systems, see [pre-commit](https://pre-commit.com/) website.
   1. Local setup:
     1. Pre-commit needs to be added to your local .git directory within each project.
     1. Once "pre-commit" is installed globally on your machine, you need to set it up locally for each project.